-As mentioned in Section I.ii, supra, the AMA amendment bill, which abolishes the hearing procedure of the JFTC for administrative appeals, was passed in December 2013.
-Although the actual date of entry into effect of the bill has not yet been determined, once the bill becomes effective, appeals against the JFTC's cease-and-desist orders will be dealt with by the Tokyo District Court instead of through the JFTC's administrative hearing procedure.
-This means that addressees of the JFTC's orders will be able to appeal to the Tokyo District Court, then to the Tokyo High Court and finally to the Supreme Court, thereby having potential access to three levels of judicial review.
+As mentioned in Section I.ii, supra, the amendment of the AMA finally came into force on 1 April 2015, which abolished the hearing procedure of the JFTC for administrative appeals.
+Going forward, all appeals against JFTC cease-and-desist orders, etc., will be dealt with by the Tokyo District Court instead of through the JFTC's administrative hearing procedure.
+This means that addressees of JFTC orders will be able to appeal to the Tokyo District Court, then to the Tokyo High Court and finally to the Supreme Court, thereby having potential access to three levels of judicial review.